 Unfortunately kinky hair is often seen as the ugliest/worst kind of hair to have, but that’s only because we are comparing it to the majority, which is straight, Euro-centric hair.

 If everyone had kinky hair there would be no class system of hair and comparisons.
 We have been brainwashed to believe straighter hair is more beautiful because that’s what society feeds us (through magazines, TV, etc.)

 Beauty is in the eye of the beholder.
 As long as you feel your hair is beautiful, why should anyone else’s opinion matter?
 Trust me, it may take some time to get to this level, but it will happen eventually.

 Worried that men won’t find you as attractive, read this article on men and natural hair.

 Are you a teen transitioning or considering it?
-Check out this motivational article I wrote in case you are struggling with your decision to go natural or worried about not fitting in.
+Peep this motivational article I wrote in case you are struggling with your decision to go natural or worried about not fitting in.

 Coat your hair with too many products.
 As your hair grows out, you may feel the need to “fix it” by using multiple products.
 Product overload can suffocate your strands, cause breakage and make your hair appear dull.

 Your hair does not need to be “fixed.”
 Learn to embrace whatever grows out of your head.